WaiYan70/WaiYan70/README.md

-# 👋 Hi, I'm Khant Wai Yan — an indie full-stack developer crafting real-world solutions 🚀
+**👋 Hi there, I'm Khant Wai Yan — an indie full-stack developer crafting real-world solutions 🚀**

 I build performant and user-centric apps that solve practical problems — with a focus on clean code, security, and scalability.
 Recently, I’ve been exploring AI, building smart tools that enhance automation and deliver business insights.

-## 👨‍💻 About Me

-I hold a Software Engineering Diploma from Gusto University and a Bachelor’s degree in Computer System Engineering from the University of Sunderland.
-Alongside my formal education, I continuously learn new programming skills and frameworks on my own to stay up-to-date and tackle real-world challenges.
+I continuously learn new programming skills and frameworks to stay up-to-date and tackle real-world challenges.
 Over the years, I have built a variety of projects — from simple websites to full-stack applications — sharpening my expertise in modern technologies like Next.js and the MERN stack.
 Beyond coding, I enjoy creative hobbies like tinkering with IoT devices, gaming, and cooking, which keep me inspired and balanced.

-## 🚀 Current Project
+** 🚀 Current Project

 Building an **e-commerce web app** with an **admin dashboard**, combining **web scraping** with **AI-powered** insights to help businesses make smarter decisions.

-### 🧠 Currently Exploring: Frameworks, Databases, AI, DevOps, CI/CD
+*** 🧠 Currently Exploring: Frameworks, Databases, AI, DevOps, CI/CD
 ![Next.js](https://img.shields.io/badge/Framework-Next.js-000?logo=nextdotjs)
 ![PostgreSQL](https://img.shields.io/badge/Database-PostgreSQL-336791?logo=postgresql&logoColor=white)
 ![Hugging Face](https://img.shields.io/badge/AI-Hugging%20Face-ffcd00?logo=huggingface)